Reading Time: 3 minutes

 Companies should dig deeper to fully understand their brand equity.
 Leadership should ask the following questions:

-Slow sales stretches do not have to be detrimental for companies.
-Savvy businesses capitalize on these times to strengthen their brand and set themselves up for many years of success.
+Slow sales stretches do not have to be detrimental to companies.
+Savvy businesses capitalize on these opportunities to strengthen their brand and position themselves for years of success.

 ____________________________